Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 > Notice: Because I thought manual recording might be faster than writing a script at the time, I didn't write a GDB script to automate the recording.

-> 2025/03/28 Update: This behavior more likely cause using x86 to parse x64, GDB also do this because it assumes that the program is 32-bit at runtime based on ELF32
+> 2025/03/28 Update(After reading official writeup): This behavior more likely cause using x86 to parse x64, GDB also do this because it assumes that the program is 32-bit at runtime based on ELF32

 Finally, we obtained the constants as follows: